 How can churches help in times like these?

-Now more than ever, the ability for churches to care for the individual, not just the masses, has become critical in the fulfillment of the Great Commission.
-In this season where many cannot leave their home or participate in group gatherings, we must learn to more fully and effectively care for those around us.
+Now more than ever, the ability of churches to care for the individual, not just the masses, has become critical in the fulfillment of the Great Commission.
+We must learn to more fully and effectively care for those around us.

 The Power of Simple Conversation

 We often like to think of Jesus roaming a peaceful countryside, performing miracles, and praying with His disciples in tranquility.
 However, Jesus’ earthly ministry took place during a season of political oppression, racial unrest, the spreading of contagious diseases, and corrupt church leaders.
 Knowing that His ministry on earth was riddled with these circumstances should encourage us and teach us that we can have effective conversations like Christ in our current context.
 Jesus spoke with a compassionate boldness that engaged his listeners with life-changing truths.

 Let’s examine the purpose and outcome of some of the recorded conversations of Christ: